ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 BATT_VOLT_MULT 11.0

-BATT_AMP_PERVOLT 38.0 (note, this value may vary from 18 to 38, depending on specific board manufacturer...will need to be calibrated to match actual current)
+BATT_AMP_PERVLT 38.0 (note, this value may vary from 18 to 38, depending on specific board manufacturer...will need to be calibrated to match actual current)

 How to trigger a camera with relay pin